adityacheruku/kuchlu/NATIVE_IMPLEMENTATION_GUIDE.md

     -   Set the `WindowManager.LayoutParams`.
 Use `TYPE_APPLICATION_OVERLAY` for the window type.
     -   Add the button view to the `WindowManager`.
 -   **On `onStartCommand()`**:
     -   Create the required persistent notification for the foreground service.
-The notification text should be subtle (e.g., "ChirpChat is running to stay connected").
+The notification text should be subtle (e.g., "Kuchlu is running to stay connected").
     -   Start the service in the foreground using `startForeground()`.
 -   **On `onDestroy()`**:
     -   Clean up resources by removing the button view from the `WindowManager`.